Faculty Guide

 FACULTY

-Provide digital copies of slides and written materials to students at least 24 hours in advance of class.
+Provide digital copies of slides and written materials to students before the start of class.

 DAO